 How To Compare Short-Term Medical Plans

-Short-term medical plans can be a cost-effective solution to fill gaps in employer-provided or ACA coverage, but it’s intended to be temporary.
+Short-term medical plans can be a cost-effective solution to fill employer-provided or ACA coverage gaps, but it’s intended to be temporary.
 Due to its coverage limitations and state availability, it’s not for everyone.

 Consider the pros and cons of short-term healthcare and weigh the above factors to ensure it’s the right choice for you and your dependents.

 When you need quick short-term coverage to best fit your needs, our licensed insurance agents are here to help.
 Get started on your search for short-term insurance by utilizing our free online quote tool.